Inauguration fashion: Purple, pearls, American designers

-Joe Biden and Kamala Harris showcased American designers at their inauguration Wednesday, and Harris gave a nod to women's suffrage and Shirley Chisholm in pearls and purple.
+Joe Biden and Kamala Harris showcased American designers at their inauguration Wednesday, and Harris gave a nod to women's suffrage, Shirley Chisholm and her beloved sorority in pearls and purple.

 Michelle Obama, Hillary Clinton and Laura Bush also donned hues of purple.
 Harris has cited Chisholm, a Democrat from New York, as an inspiration for her career.
 Chisholm was the first Black woman elected to Congress and the first Black major-party candidate to run for U.S. president.

-Pearls had a strong fashion showing, in line with a social media campaign.
-Nobody in attendance did them quite like Jennifer Lopez — from earrings to bracelets — as she sang “This Land is Your Land.”
+Pearls had a strong fashion showing, in line with a social media campaign that had inauguration watchers donning strands in support and celebration of Harris.
+Nobody in attendance did them quite like Jennifer Lopez — from earrings to bracelets — as she sang “This Land is Your Land" in head-to-toe white Chanel.

 Rep. Barbara Lee, a California Democrat, wore a pearl necklace owned by Chisholm.
 It was a gift from Chisholm's goddaughter.